Track & Field

 Who can join?

 Anyone!
 You can participate for one Saturday without being registered with a Club, but then you need to choose one.
 The first day of the season is a “Come & Try” day, where new people are encouraged to turn up and have a go.
-Anyone over the age of 10 is able to participate, and all abilities are welcome.
-Last year there were athletes from 10 to 78 years of age competing.
-The Come & Try day is Saturday OCTOBER 15 2016.
+All abilities are welcome.

-There are currently 5 Clubs in the Athletics South competition.
-You need to join a Club to be able to compete.
-Originally people joined Clubs based on location – but it doesn’t really matter.
+You need to join a club to be able to compete.
+Originally people joined clubs based on location – but it doesn’t really matter.
 Once registered you are encouraged to wear club colours, and will be issued a bib number which you need to wear each week.
-The Athletics South Clubs are:

 - Northern Suburbs Athletic Club